CET Beijing Study Abroad

 More on finances

 Local Cost of Living.
-Day-to-day cost of living in Beijing is generally cheaper than the United States.
-Meals and transit are cheaper, but western comforts (restaurants, coffee, etc.) cost about the same or more than they do in the US.
+Day-to-day cost of living has increased in recent years and is now generally considered on par with US cities.
+Some meals and transit are often cheaper, but western comforts (restaurants, coffee, etc.) cost about the same or more than they do in the US.

 Estimated out-of-pocket expenses: